-Mr. Aleshire has served as Assistant City Attorney or City Attorney for 12 different cities, including Banning, Bell, Palm Springs, Irvine, Cerritos, Norwalk, Signal Hill, San Dimas, Lawndale, Irwindale, San Jacinto, and Perris.
-He has had long stints as City Attorney at Palm Springs (15 years) and Lawndale (17 years) and is currently City Attorney in Signal Hill (30 years), Banning (6 years), and Bell (3 years).
-Cumulatively he has over 60 years of city attorney service.
+Mr. Aleshire has served as City Attorney or Assistant City Attorney for 12 different cities, including Banning, Bell, Signal Hill, Palm Springs, Irvine, Cerritos, Norwalk, San Dimas, Lawndale, Irwindale, San Jacinto, and Perris.
+He has had long stints as City Attorney at Palm Springs (15 years) and Lawndale (17 years), and Irwindale (10 years).
+He is currently City Attorney in Signal Hill (30 years), Banning (6 years), and Bell (3 years).
+Cumulatively he has over 70 years of city attorney service.
 Mr. Aleshire has continued to specialize in redevelopment, now successor agency, law.

 Major projects and programs Mr. Aleshire has accomplished during his career include: